achieven/jobber/docs/architecture/architecture.md

 3. **Processing**: Worker service processes jobs with concurrency set to `(NUMBER_OF_CPU_CORES/EXPECTED_CORES_PER_CPP_JOB)`

 ### Event Handling & Data Persistence
-Upon receiving job events (active/success/failed), the system projects data into Couchbase:
+Upon receiving job events (active/success/failed), the system projects data into Couchbase, with 2 types of data:

-**Event Storage**:
+**1. Event Storage**:
 - Events appended to arrays using Couchbase's atomic `MutateIn` sub-document operations
 - Uses only ArrayAppend, Increment, and Upsert operations, therefore race-condition-proof (no CAS required)
 - **Trade-off**: Some fields are redundantly upserted; not developer-bug proof for immutable fields (i.e job name/id/data)
-- While ottoman.js could have supplied immutability, it lacks the atomic and race-condition-proof functionality that MutateIn offers.
+- While ottoman.js could have supplied immutability with the `immutable` identifier, it lacks the atomic and race-condition-proof functionality that MutateIn offers.
 The same is also true the other way around - MutateIn using the SDK can't provide immutability.

 **Database Choice Constraints**:
-- **Couchbase chosen over MongoDB** despite MongoDB being potentially better suited, as it can handle immutability and be race-condition-proof at the same time.
+- **Couchbase chosen over MongoDB** despite MongoDB being potentially better suited, as it can handle immutability (or rather, setOnInsert though it's less advised) and be race-condition-proof at the same time.
 - **Reasoning**:
     - Couchbase supports on-premise vector search via Couchbase-Mobile
     - Couchbase designed for low latency
 - **Reality**: Current suggested architecture isn't really designed use on-premise deployment, making MongoDB a better retrospective choice
 - **Time constraint**: Personal familiarity with Couchbase vs. learning curve for MongoDB

-### Vectorization Architecture
-**Current Flow**:
+**2. Vector insertion**:
 1. Check Redis cache for existing error message vectors
 2. **Cache Hit**: No action needed
 3. **Cache Miss**: